juanpallotta/LPP/README.md

 * `numEventsToAvg_PDL2`: Time averaging for L2 data level products.
 This parameters tell to `lidarAnalysis_PDL2` the numbers of the adjacents lidar profiles to average and produce one merged profile.
 After this, the `time` dimension in the NetCDF file for the L2 data products will be reduced by `numEventsToAvg_PDL2` times.
 The averaging is applied to the L0 lidar profiles matrix.
 If this parameter is negative, all L0 profiles will be averaged producing only one profile to invert.
 * `avg_Points_Fernald`: Numbers of points used for spatial smoothing to apply to the inverted retrieved profiles (extinction and backscatter).
 * `LR`: Lidar ratio used for the inversion.
-It can be more than one value, in wich each elements must be sepparated by `:`, with a space before and after `:` (see the example array in the previous lines: `LR = 50 : 60 : 70 : 80`).
+The current version of LPP only accepts a constant value for the lidar ratio across the ranges.
+It can be more than one value, in wich each elements must be sepparated by `,`, with a space before and after `,` (see the example array in the previous lines: `LR = 50 , 60 , 70 , 80`).
 * `indxWL_PDL2`: Index of the channel used for the inversion (starting at 0).
 This first version, only one channel can be accepted for the inversion, and the aerosol optical output will have dimensions of `time`, `LR` and `points`.
 * `heightRef_Inversion_ASL`: Altitude above sea level (in meters) used as reference height used to normalize the lidar signal.
 * `integral_max_range_for_AOD`: Maximun range to integrate the extinction profile to obtain the aerosol optical depth.